NativeScript/nx/packages/nx/README.md

 </div>

 > Requires at least NativeScript CLI v8.x.x or higher.
-You can confirm your CLI version by running `ns --version`.
+You can confirm your CLI version by running `ns -v`.

 ## Table of Contents